Understanding IRS 990 Instructions and the Form 990 Due Date

 It’s that time of year again!
 Everyone is gathering their financial documents and preparing for their annual filing with the IRS.
-If you’re running a tax-exempt nonprofit organization, however, the Form 990 should be on your to-do list.
+If you’re running a tax-exempt nonprofit organization, however, Form 990 should be on your to-do list.
 There is no way of getting around it, and attempting to do so can result in losing your tax exemption.
-To avoid losing the status you worked so hard to obtain, it’s best to remain in compliance with the IRS and follow the exact Form 990 instructions to ensure it’s prepared and filed accordingly.
+To avoid losing the status you worked so hard to obtain, it’s best to remain in compliance with the IRS and follow the exact IRS 990 instructions to ensure it’s prepared and filed accordingly.

 - WHAT IS THE FORM 990?

 Form 990 is a nonprofit’s version of a corporate tax return.
 Moreover, it’s the document that certain tax-exempt organizations must file each year with the IRS.
 The 990, which is displayed publicly on the IRS website, enables regulators, funders, journalists, and others to measure a nonprofit’s performance.
 For example, interested donors and grant awardees can look up a nonprofit’s 990 to view their income and expenses and gauge whether the nonprofit is a venture they would like to contribute to.

 This is why it is imperative to make sure you follow IRS 990 instructions exactly.